 MML (曼徹斯特)；碩士 (瓦爾堡研究所)；博士 (哈佛)

 Stuart M. McManus is a humanist and legal historian working on law, slavery and empire in world history from a global and multi-ethnic perspective.
-He also has interests in the history of African American classical scholarship and Chinese humanities.
+He also has interests in the history of classical scholarship and Chinese humanities.
 He received his Ph.D. in history (secondary field in classical philology) from Harvard University, where he also studied civil law.
 Prior to coming to CUHK, he taught Mexican and ancient Mediterranean history for two years at the University of Chicago, where he was the inaugural postdoctoral fellow at the Stevanovich Institute on the Formation of Knowledge.
 His book, entitled Empire of Eloquence, on the global history of renaissance humanism (based on primary research in 13 countries in Latin America, Europe and Asia) was published Cambridge University Press in 2021, and he is beginning work on a second book on the global history of the famous 1619 slave voyage to Virginia.
 During the fall of 2019, Professor McManus was on leave at Princeton University’s Davis Center for Historical Studies as part of the Center’s “Law & Legalities” theme, and in 2021 he will be a visiting fellow of Exeter College, Oxford.

 PUBLICATIONS – PEER-REVIEWED JOURNAL ARTICLES